Last updated on May 31, 2026

 Omens and adventures share the same card frame, so itโs very easy to mistake one for another.
 The key difference is that, whenever you cast an adventure spell and it resolves, it exiles itself (the card goes on an adventure, according to MTG rules).
 While itโs on an adventure, you can cast the rest of the card, be it a creature or an enchantment.
 So, adventure cards are a natural two-for-one.
 Omen cards, however, shuffle themselves after resolved, so you canโt get the dragon card naturally.

-Itโs also easy to confound because there are plenty of adventure cards that are also dragons, like Decadent Dragon and Young Blue Dragon.ย
+Itโs also easy to confound because there are plenty of adventure cards that are also dragons, like Decadent Dragon and Young Blue Dragon.

 Omens vs. Split Cards

 In this regard, itโs easier to think of omens as your traditional split card.
 You either cast the left half or the right half, but not both.
-The biggest difference is that you have to add the two halves of a split card when you evaluate their mana value, while omen cards only count the dragonโs MV.
+The biggest difference is that you have to add the two halves of a split card when you evaluate their mana value, while omen cards only count the dragonโs mana value.

 Gallery and List of Omen Cards